mounchiliu/IndividualProject/README.md

 Current problem:

 - Shows large error on the estimation of vehicle motion when the camera do the rotation.
 - Some of dynamic objects determined to be 'uncertain' state.
+It seems the system does not track these uncertain objects.
+Therefore, according to the result shown, for a sequence with multiple dynamic objects, the system can only track some of them.

 --------------------------------------------------------------------------------------------------------------------------